 She added “Overall, it was an invaluable experience that challenged me to reconsider my previous understanding and assumptions… and was a great chance to meet others with similar interests in science and mathematics.”
 Read her full review of the event.

-The 2020 Conference will take place on the 24th-26th of March, and applications are now open for female students who are currently in Year 12 (S5).
+The 2021 Conference will take place in spring 2021, and is open to female students who are currently in Year 12 (S5).